 Ada said she knew something was wrong from the moment she stepped on the island because it looked too big and empty to her.
 Indeed, there wasn't much game for the landing party to hunt and by January of 1922, they had barely caught any animals.
-Without meat from game to supplement their supplies, the group relied heavily on the supplies they brought with them.
-And in temperatures of -50, they needed a lot of energy to stay healthy and therefore burned through their supplies very quickly.
+But they didn't worry too much because a ship was supposed to bring them supplies in June.